 The initial determination of the significance of an acquisition would be calculated based on the financial statements of the issuer and the acquired business or related businesses for the most recently completed financial year of each that ended before the acquisition date.
-In this case, the test of significance would be based on the most recently completed financial year before the acquisition date (i.e., December 31, 2018) - applying paragraph 35.1(4)(b) of Form 41-101F1.
+In this case, the significance tests would be based on the most recently completed financial year before the acquisition date (i.e., December 31, 2018) - applying paragraph 35.1(4)(b) of Form 41-101F1 for the purposes of the periods used for the calculation.

-Initial test: Significance test results based on the most recently completed financial year before the acquisition date (i.e., December 31, 2018)
+Initial tests: Significance tests results based on the most recently completed financial year before the acquisition date (i.e., December 31, 2018)